 Best hotels for families in Rome near the Pantheon

 Prices in this area at a premium and especially hotels with gardens are highly sought after and therefore expensive.

-Grand Hotel de la Minerve (luxury)
+Grand Hotel de la Minerve (5 star hotel)

-Hotel Le Clarisse al Pantheon
+Hotel Le Clarisse al Pantheon (3 star hotel)

 This is a boutique three-star star hotel with elegant and immaculate rooms.
 Their family room is spacious (50 sqm) with one double bed, two single beds and a large bathroom.

-Albergo del Senato
+Albergo del Senato (3 star hotel)

 A 3-star hotel with both rooms and the option of choosing a mini apartment.
 Non-smoking rooms and babysitting services are available.

-Cons: Not very green and very popular with tourists, which means some of the (many) food establishments charge exorbitant prices for average food
+Cons: Not very green and very popular with tourists, which means some of the (many) food establishments charge exorbitant prices for average food.

-Some good addresses in the area
+Some good family-friendly hotels in the area:

-Hotel Indigo Rome St George (luxury)
+Hotel Indigo Rome St George (5 star hotel)

-To families, they offer Family deluxe and executive suites: the interconnecting rooms with separate entrances make it an excellent chose for families looking for some extra space and privacy and babysitting service is available.
-The hotel is a member of the IHG group.
+To families, they offer Family deluxe and executive suites: the interconnecting rooms with separate entrances make it an excellent choice for families looking for some extra space and privacy and babysitting service is available.

-The ‘maison’ consists of three different building, all within few minutes from each other and has nice apartments that will allow you to settle and experience the area like a local.
+The ‘maison’ consists of three different buildings, all within few minutes from each other and has nice apartments that will allow you to settle and experience the area like a local.

-Because of the specific layout of the inn, it is particularly suitable for families with older kids who have no issues negotiating the stairs
+Because of the specific layout of the inn, it is particularly suitable for families with older kids who have no issues negotiating the stairs.

-Family-friendly hotels near Fontana di Trevi
+Best family hotels in Rome near Fontana di Trevi and Spanish Steps

 Cons: very crowded, not very green, can be noisy at night